-I had been tossing and turning in my bed all night, trying to catch some much needed zzz.
+I had been tossing and turning in my bed all night, trying to fall aleep.
 But my mind couldn’t rest.
 The evening before I had sent an email to my subscribers with my first ever coaching offer.

 It was something I knew they wanted.
 They’d been asking me to create something like this for months.
 Now launch date was here, I panicked I had bitten off more than I could chew.
 Where would I find the time to handle all my new clients?

 I opened Gmail, expecting to see a stream of sales orders pouring into my account.

 In the past 10 hours, no one had bought my coaching programme.
 Not a single person.
 The launch had been a massive failure.

 Failure Isn’t Personal, So Why Does It Feel Like It?